cjerdonek/groome-python-expected/README.md

 For Maintainers
 ---------------

-See the module docstring of `setup.py` for instructions on preparing and pushing new versions to PyPI.
+For instructions on releasing Pizza and on how to use `setup.py`, consult the `releasing.md` file in the `docs` folder of a source distribution.

 Author